GregoireHebert/neat-bundle/README.md

 * **`gheb.neat.hook.getFitness`** _only one hook can and **must** be defined, if multiple, they just overwrite the previous ones, it must return an integer.
 The GA will keep and mutate the genomes having the higher fitness._
 * **`gheb.neat.hook.nextGenomeCriteria`** _only one hook can and **must** be defined, if multiple, they just overwrite the previous ones, it must return a boolean.
 This criteria is the condition that indicate the end of the current genome evaluation, and then just switch to the next genome/specie/generation._

-Just to get a more precise idea of what's going on, when you run the command gheb:neat:run, here is a pseudo-code :
+Just to get a more precise idea of what's going on, when you run the command `gheb:neat:run`, here is a pseudo-code:

 ```
 hook.onBeforeInit()